fafalone/WinDevLib/README.md

 ```

 ## Updates
+**Update (v4.13.174):** Added caret APIs.
+Bug fix: Certain DirectWrite interfaces had members incompatible with x64. *IMPORTANT:* Having a single format for both 32 and 64bit breaks compatibility with the 32bit-only version.
+Previously `DWRITE_TEXT_RANGE` arguments were passed as two separate arguments, you'll now need to copy them to a single LongLong to pass.

 **Update (v4.12.172):** User info APIs added.

  **Update (v4.12.170):** Bug fix: IOleInPlaceSite::Scroll scrollExtant should be ByVal.
 Added common error consts w/ descriptions.
 (171 is a version number change only for testing the package manager).